“It’s not easy to move on.”

 Sometimes you just have to let the dust of things settle.
 To resonate, to form scar tissue, to further rationalize with the wisdom and the guidance of time.
 Unlike most modern American movies, Annihilation is the kind of rare cinematic experience that desperately needs – through artful ambiguity interbred with a strong-willed determination – to quite literally be pondered.
 It’s a conversation piece; the perfect coffee table book, some might say.
 What I most loved about this intimate sci-fi epic was its atmospheric attitude and its willingness to depend on the intelligence of the moviegoer, and even more so, to allow its interpretation to only feel complete after we add our own human component into the distinctly carved crevice that it begs us to inhabit.
 Annihilation and all of its contemplative patience is a lesson in biology and belief by way of art.

 It’s been 12 months since Kane (Oscar Isaac) has been heard from.
 Lena (Natalie Portman), his wife and a bioligist focused on the study of cancerous cells at John Hopkins University, clings to the hope that her army man is alive and well.
-Then one day he walks through the door as if he were an ghost, visibly the same yet internally different.
+Then one day he walks through the door as if he were a ghost, visibly the same yet internally different.
 His diagnosis is a rare one, investigated under quarantine in a secret government facility.
 After leading his team into the “The Shimmer” – an inexplicable and expanding growth of wonder and unlimited creation – Kane is the first to ever make it out alive.
 The plot of Annihilation forces action by asking us to think about how he found an exit, and by the very structure of the film, providing answers to questions we have yet to ask.
-Alongside Lena and her all-female team of scientists – the perilous Dr. Ventress (Jennifer Jason Leigh), the sober addict Anya (Gina Rodriguez), the lonesome Cass (Tuva Novotny), and the pensive Josie (Tessa Thompson) – we head into “The Shimmer” knowing full well of the fate of certain characters; it’s a bold move and it’s indicative of the kind of artistic choice that only a brave, confident film could ever follow through on.
+Alongside Lena and her all-female team of scientists – the perilous Dr. Ventress (Jennifer Jason Leigh), the sober addict Anya (Gina Rodriguez), the lonesome Cass (Tuva Novotny), and the pensive Josie (Tessa Thompson) – we head into “The Shimmer” knowing full well the fate of certain characters.
+It’s a bold move and it’s indicative of the kind of artistic choice that only a brave, confident picture could ever follow through on.
 That the film remains gripping is a phenomenon in and of itself.

 Following the brilliance of his 2015 film Ex Machina, director Alex Garland’s unique take on Jeff VanderMeer’s novel offers up many interpretations, some concerning the full-blown metaphors of cancer introduced time and time again, others hinting at the flawed adaptations of humanity, but what stuck with me most wasn’t the science behind cancer or the logistics of our race’s irrefutable ability to make a mess of things that are inherently tidy.
 This is a high-brow film about human nature, a gigantic metaphor that depicts how our desire to know and to understand more fully often feed the very source of our pain.
 It is, in that regard, literally cancerous; by us, in us, and constantly mutating based on the decisions that we make along the way.
 The beauty of Annihilation reminds me of 2016’s Arrival, except rather than being a story which encourages open-minded discourse, it’s an incredibly intelligent film wholly concerned with the self-destructive nature of human beings at a primitive, cellular level.
 Like the movie, we are so much more than the divided sum of our parts.